Session 2

 Ph.D., Clemson University, 2009

-Dr. Dongbin "Don" Lee is an assistant professor in the ECPE department in the School of Engineering and Computer Science at Pacific.
-He has expertise and interest in uncrewed robotic systems with control systems and AI/deep/machine learning techniques in application to self-driving autonomous vehicles, smart manufacturing, efficient solar-power systems, farmers-centered sustainable precision agriculture tech, vector control, EOD, drones and ATVs.
-Dr. Lee advises the solar-powered racing car club, builds student-centered projects at Pacific, advises student competition teams including robotics and supports STEM/MESA outreach.
-In addition, he was the recipient of several Oregon NASA space grants between 2017 and 2022.
+Dr. Dongbin "Don" Lee is an assistant professor in the School of Engineering and Computer Science at Pacific.
+He has expertise and interest in uncrewed robotic systems and AI/deep/machine learning techniques in application to self-driving autonomous vehicles, smart farmers-centered sustainable precision agriculture tech along with humanoids, drones and submersible vehicles.